Acertig/kitsune/README.md

 - Doujin retrieving from nhentai API
 - Searching and filtering with webscraping
 - Ratelimiting and fast requests / 25 requests per 6 seconds individually requesting each
-- Easy to use
-- Efficient downloading
+- Downloading done via threads

 ### Pre-release: